- What are the seven summits?

 If you plan to climb this mountain, you should be physically fit.

-The trek for Aconcagua can take several days, depending on the skill level of climbers and weather conditions.
+The trek to Aconcagua can take several days, depending on the skill level of climbers and weather conditions.

 The extremely bad weather frequently causes people to turn back.